Trusted WordPress tutorials, when you need them most.

 WordPress powers millions of eCommerce websites around the world.

-The cost of building a WordPress eCommerce website can be significantly higher, but we will show you how to build a WordPress eCommerce website while avoiding potential losses and overspending.
+In our experience, the cost of building a WordPress eCommerce website is often significantly higher, but we will show you how to build a WordPress eCommerce website while avoiding potential losses and overspending.

-In addition to hosting and domain, your eCommerce site will also need an SSL certificate, which costs around $69.99/year.
-SSL is required to securely transfer customer data such as credit card information, usernames, passwords, etc.
+In addition to hosting and domain, your eCommerce site will need an SSL certificate, which costs around $69.99/year.
+SSL is required to securely transfer customer data such as credit card information, usernames, and passwords.

-We recommend using Bluehost.
-It gives you a free domain and SSL certificate, plus a discount on hosting.
+We recommend using Bluehost as it gives you a free domain and SSL certificate, plus a discount on hosting.

 After that, you need to select a WordPress eCommerce plugin.

-There are several eCommerce plugins for WordPress, but none comes even close to WooCommerce.
-It is the most popular WordPress eCommerce plugin that allows you to build robust online stores to sell your products/services.
+There are several eCommerce plugins for WordPress, but none even comes close to WooCommerce.
+It is the most popular WordPress eCommerce plugin that lets you build robust online stores to sell your products and services.
+In fact, according to our eCommerce stats, WooCommerce is the most popular eCommerce platform, with an eCommerce market share of 37.7% and 6.6 million users.

 Next, you will need to install WordPress and WooCommerce on your website.
-We have a step-by-step guide on how to start an online store.
+To help you out, we’ve created a step-by-step guide on how to start an online store.

 While WooCommerce is free, you will need to use paid addons for additional features.
-The cost of your website will go up depending on how many addons you need to add to your website.
+The cost of your website may increase depending on how many extras you add to your site.

-We have a list of the best free WooCommerce addons, but depending on your needs, you may have to use some paid extensions as well.
+Unsure where to start?
+We’ve created a list of the best free WooCommerce addons, but you may need to use some paid extensions as well.

 Features